This article was updated on October 10, 2019.

 The ROI from deploying an anomaly and breach detection comes from both cyber security protection and operational benefits that, together, make automation systems more reliable.

-To demonstrate how our SCADAguardian product, delivers value in both areas I obtained the following two examples from our systems engineering group.
+To demonstrate how our Guardian product delivers value in both areas, I obtained the following two examples from our systems engineering group.

 First, regarding cyber security protection, let’s imagine that the laptop of a malicious maintenance worker is connected to a substation network and introduces a targeted malware to the process network.
 The intruder publishes false layer 2 GOOSE packets and devices.
 The receiving side mistakenly believes it is receiving valid (true) packets sent by a trusted or secured entity.
 In this scenario:

-- The connection of the laptop to the network is immediately detected by SCADAguardian.
+- The connection of the laptop to the network is immediately detected by Guardian.